 What Are The Pros And Cons Of IV Fluid Therapy?

 Pros of IV Therapy

 - Available Customization: You can customize your IV package to suit specific needs.
-For example, if your diet is low in vitamin B12, as is the case with most vegetarian diets, you can request a B12 add-in.
+For example, if your diet is low in vitamin B12, as with most vegetarian diets, you can request a B12 add-in.

 - Optimal hydration: Up to 60% of the human body is water, yet many Americans suffer from chronic dehydration.
-Getting enough water isn't always easy, and if you're sweating it away frequently, it's even harder to stay hydrated.
+Getting enough water isn’t always easy, and if you’re sweating it away frequently, staying hydrated is even harder.
 Traditional oral supplementation may not suffice in some cases.
 The saline present in all IV therapy packages can allow you to experience how optimal hydration feels.

 - Immediate Benefits: One of the best features of IV therapy is that its effects set in very quickly.
 Many people begin to feel more energized and alert within minutes of treatment.
 IV therapy has nearly immediate benefits compared to medication or drinking water.
 So if you need to feel better fast, you’ll find no better option than IV therapy.

 - Convenience: IV therapy is fast and convenient.
 The process requires little effort aside from answering a few questions and holding out your arm.
 You can even receive this therapy from the comfort of your home.
 If you’re feeling terrible due to a hangover or an illness, you can easily get relief from your symptoms.

 - Cost: Health insurance doesn’t usually cover IV therapy, so you must pay for it out of pocket or use a company such as Medical Bill Gurus to help submit out-of-network claims for insurance reimbursement.